AB 1125: Rechargeable Battery Recycling Act Fact Sheet

 Beginning July 1, 2007, and annually thereafter, DTSC will post on its website the estimated amounts of rechargeable batteries which are returned for recycling in California.
 Check DTSC’s website for a link to the recycling amount.

 For Retailers: The Rechargeable Battery Recycling Corporation (RBRC), a nonprofit organization, provides battery collection containers to retailers, free of charge.
 RBRC also pays shipping and recycling costs.
-Information is available at RBRC’s website or by calling 1-800-8-BATTERY.
+Information is available at the Cal Recycle website (opens new window) or by calling 1-800-8-BATTERY.
 A commercial collection option available to retailers is the Big Green Box program.
-Information is available at Big Green Box’s website or by calling (714) 278-9211.
+Information is available at Big Green Box’s website (opens new window) or by calling (714) 278-9211.

-For Consumers: You can find battery collection locations in your area, by zip code, at Earth911 and RBRC’s website.
+For Consumers: You can find battery collection locations in your area, by zip code, at Earth911 (opens new window) and on the Cal Recycle website (opens new window).
 Many local household hazardous waste programs also accept spent batteries.
-A list, by county, is available at the Household Hazardous Waste Online Resources site.
+A list, by county, is available at the Household Hazardous Waste Online Resources site (opens new window).

 For more information about regulatory requirements, please contact the DTSC office nearest you, or call the Regulatory Assistance Officers at: